 The SureResponse mobile unit has both a built-in microphone and speaker.
 In terms of communication, it’s almost like a cell phone.
 So whether you’re at home or at the grocery store, when you press the help button, you’ll be able to communicate effectively with a monitoring agent.

 Since this device is connected through Verizon’s cellular network, it can also give the monitoring center your location information.
-This can come in handy for the more active users, particularly for those who sometimes get lost or disoriented while outside their home.
+GPS medical alerts can come in handy for the more active users, particularly for those who sometimes get lost or disoriented while outside their home.
 For those who prefer their privacy, you can also disable this feature at any time.
 When the help button is pressed, a monitoring specialist will receive your location information, allowing them to send help to the right place or simply inform the user of their whereabouts.